Screws

 One of the applications of screws is to make removable joints.

-Another great application for screws is to build mechanisms that move slowly, precisely, and with great force.
-For example, the mechanism of a mechanical jack to lift cars is based on a screw that moves a pair of scissors.
+For example, the mechanism of a mechanical car jack is based on ascrew that moves a pair of scissors.

 Gato mecánico para levantar automóviles, con un tornillo que mueve el mecanismo.